 Features and Specifications

-The 2019 version of the RavPower FileHub is a small black box, measuring 4.4 x 3.0 x 1.0 inches (11.3 x 7.6 x 2.5cm), and weighing seven ounces (199g).
+The latest version of the RavPower FileHub is a small black box, measuring 4.4 x 3.0 x 1.0 inches (11.3 x 7.6 x 2.5cm), and weighing seven ounces (199g).
 The front is blank except for the company logo and a line of icons that give you a basic idea of what’s going on, while the back holds nothing beyond a list of specifications.